How to Become an Engineering Manager - Education & Certifications

-While most engineers work on projects in a particular subdiscipline of engineering (e.g., chemical, mechanical, industrial), engineering managers specialize in seeing projects to completion.
-Whether the goal is to construct a dam, develop a microchip, or build a waste management facility, there’s an engineering manager on staff to make sure the project is completed safely and efficiently.
+While most engineers work on projects in a particular subdiscipline of engineering (e.g., chemical, mechanical, industrial), engineering managers specialize in sewing projects to completion.
+Whether the goal is to construct a dam, develop a microchip, or build a waste management facility, an engineering manager is on staff to ensure the project is completed safely and efficiently.

 This is a complex form of management.
-While other managers are concerned with staffing procedures and financial bottom lines, engineering managers have to also take into account structural properties, regulatory guidelines, and operational logistics.
+While other managers are concerned with staffing procedures and financial bottom lines, engineering managers must also consider structural properties, regulatory guidelines, and operational logistics.
 Engineering managers need to be masters of two worlds: business and science.
 Those two worlds often butt heads and rarely speak the same language, but that’s exactly why the world needs engineering managers: to act as translators and experts in overseeing the construction of complex and critical engineering projects.

 There are numerous paths to becoming an engineering manager.
 Some choose to work as technical engineers for years before pursuing additional management education and working in management roles.
 Others know from the start that they want to work in engineering management and dedicate themselves to the management aspect of the profession from the start.
 In keeping with the ethos of this profession, we’ve sought out the most efficient and effective path forward.

-There were over 197,800 architectural and engineering management positions in the U.S. in 2020 and the industry was expected to add nearly 8,100 new positions by 2030, according to the Bureau of Labor Statistics.
-This is a job that handsomely rewards performance: the average salary for an architectural and engineering manager is over $158,100 per year.
-However, competition is getting stiffer and employers are looking for engineering managers with the right blend of education, management skills, and experience.
+There were over 191,100 architectural and engineering management positions in the U.S. in 2021, and the industry was expected to add nearly 4,400 new positions by 2031, according to the Bureau of Labor Statistics (2022).
+This job handsomely rewards performance: the average salary for an architectural and engineering manager is over $158,970 per year (BLS May 2021).
+However, competition is getting stiffer, and employers are looking for engineering managers with the right blend of education, management skills, and experience.

 Read on to get a step-by-step guide to becoming an engineering manager.